Cat's Eyes (TV series): Development

 In April 2023, the TF1 Group announced a French live-action adaptation of the Japanese manga series Cat's Eye by Tsukasa Hojo.

 The series was in development for TF1 and Amazon Prime Video.
 Benjamin Dupont-Jubien and Mehdi Sabbar were set to produce under Big Band Story.
 The two producers revealed that they were working on the project since 2017 although they had yet to obtain the rights from Hojo.
 The artist was convinced as he thought that the idea of modernizing the story was good, and liked the Parisian setting.

 To Frenchify the series, the production kept the names used for the characters in the French dub of the 1983 anime series, which had used French names despite taking place in Japan.
 A new version of the anime's French opening theme, titled "Signé Cat's Eyes" ("Signed Cat's Eyes"), was recorded for the series by Anne Sila.

-In February 2025, the series was renewed for a second season.
+In February 2025, the series was renewed for a second season, with Disney+ replacing Prime Video as co-financier.

 Casting

 In June 2023, Camille Lou, Constance Labbé and Claire Romain were cast for the roles of the three sisters.
 The series is the third collaboration between Lou and director Alexandre Laurent after the TF1/Netflix's limited series The Bonfire of Destiny, and Women at War.

-Singer Mohamed Belkhir, know as MB14, was cast as Quentin Chapuis.
+Singer Mohamed Belkhir, known as MB14, was cast as Quentin Chapuis.
 Belkhir was offered to audition for the role through his agent, who knew the series's casting director.
 In October 2023, Carole Bouquet and Élodie Fontan joined the cast.
 This is the second time Fontan stars in a French adaptation of a Tsukasa Hojo manga after the 2018 film Nicky Larson et le parfum de Cupidon, based on City Hunter.

 In May 2025, it was announced that Cindy Bruna and Grégory Fitoussi would not be returning for season two due to a scheduling conflict, and that both of their roles had been recast with Tamara Marthe and Arnaud Binard, respectively.
 Lola Dewaere and Tom Leeb also joined the cast.

 Filming

 The first season began shooting in October 2023 in Île-de-France, mainly in Paris.
 Scenes were filmed at the Eiffel Tower, the Louvre, the Guimet Museum, the Monnaie de Paris, and at the Palace of Versailles.
-The second season began shooting on 15 May 2025 with scenes set to be filmed at the Musée d'Orsay, the Centre Pompidou, the Tour Montparnasse, and the Mont-Saint-Michel.
+The second season began shooting on 15 May 2025 with scenes filmed at the Musée d'Orsay, the Centre Pompidou, the Tour Montparnasse, and the Mont-Saint-Michel.